bahrus/xtal-fetch/README.md

 This will prevent a (typically cancelled) request from going through, until the binding needed for the href is available.
 Debouncing is also supported to help avoid duplicate calls due to complex bindings.

 For more complex sanity checks / validation logic, the fetch property could, of course, refer to a computed property coming from the hosting [Polymer?] component (if applicable).

+xtal-fetch also has a property, disable, that *prevents* requests from going through.
+Kind of the opposite of the fetch property.

 In the event that multiple xtal-fetch tags share the same base URL, xtal-fetch supports the use of the [link rel="preconnect"](https://w3c.github.io/resource-hints/#preconnect) tag to specify the base url.
 A unique ID should be given to that link, inside the document.head tag: